-How to form natural minor scale diatonic chords?
+How to create minor scale diatonic chords?

 Example: A Minor Diatonic Chords